tnt-sbab/spring-boot-event-store/README.md

 # SBAB event-store library

+The `spring-boot-event-store` module is a production-grade event sourcing library that can be used in any Spring Boot application.
+It is licensed under the Apache 2.0 license.

 ## Event Sourcing
 Event Sourcing is a powerful architectural pattern that records all changes made to an application’s state, in the sequence in which the changes were originally applied.
 This sequence serves as both the system of record where current